JulianR0/monstermod-redo/README.md

 MonsterMod is a MetaMod plugin.
 Its purpose was to allow multiplayer games to add monsters, where it wasn't possible to do so by normal means.
 The updates of the project became incredibly obscure: Getting the "up-to-date" versions containing the new additions (opposing force monsters, for example) were very difficult.
 And the only one who managed to bring the plugin even futher kept the progress of the plugin private.

-After 20 years (and a half) since botman's original plugin was released, the future of the project became nothing but a forgotten, ancient relic of the past.
+After 21 years since botman's original plugin was released, the future of the project became nothing but a forgotten, ancient relic of the past.

 Not anymore...